xuwei-k/sbt-ghpages/README.md

-# xsbt-ghpages-plugin #
+# sbt-ghpages #

-The github pages plugin for SBT provides support for auto-generating a project website and pushing to github pages.
+The github pages plugin for sbt provides support for auto-generating a project website and pushing to github pages.

-Please see the [sbt-site-plugin](http://github.com/sbt/sbt-site-plugin) for information on how you can customize the generation of a project website.
+Please see the [sbt-site plugin](http://github.com/sbt/sbt-site) for information on how you can customize the generation of a project website.

 ## Creating ghpages branch ##